 - Trisha Brown (1936–2017)

 I was saddened to receive the news of the death of American choreographer Trisha Brown, a most remarkable pioneer of postmodern dance.
-Alastair Macaulay’s obituary for The New York Times is at this link and there are many tributes to be found on the Trisha Brown Dance Company website.
+Alastair Macaulay’s obituary for The New York Times is at this link.

 My opinion of Brown’s works comes from seeing her company not in New York or anywhere in America, but from performances I have seen in London and Paris.
 In particular I still remember with huge pleasure a set of dances the company performed at London’s Tate Modern several years ago—my review is at this link.
 I also had the pleasure of seeing Glacial Decoy danced by Paris Opera Ballet and, just recently, I was reminded of this particular work when some brief footage from it, along with Rauschenberg’s photographs that slid across the back screen throughout the work, were shown in the Tate’s recent Robert Rauschenberg retrospective.
 Vale Trisha Brown.
 The small amount of her work that I saw gave me much pleasure.